angux94/Exp_Rob_Lab_ass2/README.md

 - The documentation can be found in the folder : /docs In order to open it on firefox, open a terminal inside /docs folder and run:
   - firefox _build/html/index.html

+- The robot structure files can be found inside /urdf folder under the ex3_arm.xacro and ex3_arm.gazebo name files, which are the ones that define the structure of the robot, and its controlled joint.

+- For the control file is can be found inside /config as ex3_motors.yaml.

+- The /world folder contains the world definition, this file hasn't been modified after its delivery.

 Intstallation and Running Procedure
 -----------------